 We’ve rarely gone out for Indian food without including this classic cauliflower and potato curry among our selections.
-It’s a vegetarian/vegan standard.
-This simplified rendition comes together quickly, and the tofu mimics paneer, the bland, soft cheese found in some Indian dairy dishes.
+It’s a vegetarian and vegan standard!
+This simplified recipe comes together quickly, and the tofu mimics paneer—the bland, soft cheese found in some Indian dairy dishes.
 Photo courtesy of In My Box: An Exploration of My CSA Box.

 Serves: 4 to 6